Elsiekiprop/Sales-Prediction--Time-Series-Models/README.md

 ## Business Understanding

 ## Data Understanding
+Data used in this project has been sourced from Kaggle; https://www.kaggle.com/competitions/store-sales-time-series-forecasting/data
 Seven data sets will be used in this project.
 The data sets are as follows:

 **Train.csv**